MicrosoftDocs/visualstudio-docs/docs/code-quality/ca1051-do-not-declare-visible-instance-fields.md

 ## Rule description

 The primary use of a field should be as an implementation detail.
 Fields should be `private` or `internal` and should be exposed by using properties.
-It is as easy to access a property as it is to access a field, and the code in the accessors of a property can change as the features of the type expand without introducing breaking changes.
-Properties that just return the value of a private or internal field are optimized to perform on par with accessing a field; very little performance gain is associated with the use of externally visible fields over properties.
+It's as easy to access a property as it is to access a field, and the code in the accessors of a property can change as the features of the type expand without introducing breaking changes.

-Externally visible refers to `public`, `protected`, and `protected internal` (`Public`, `Protected`, and `Protected Friend` in Visual Basic) accessibility levels.
+Properties that just return the value of a private or internal field are optimized to perform on par with accessing a field; the performance gain from using externally visible fields instead of properties is minimal. (*Externally visible* refers to `public`, `protected`, and `protected internal` (`Public`, `Protected`, and `Protected Friend` in Visual Basic) accessibility levels.)

+Additionally, public fields cannot be protected by [Link demands](/dotnet/framework/misc/link-demands).
+For more information, see [CA2112: Secured types should not expose fields](../code-quality/ca2112-secured-types-should-not-expose-fields.md).
+(Link demands are not applicable to .NET Core apps.)

 ## How to fix violations